C2SM/c2sm.github.io/code_management/index.md

 Merging is the process of combining changes from one branch into another.
 Git provides tools to automatically or manually resolve conflicts that may arise when merging different branches.

-#### 5. Pull Request (PR)

-In a collaborative development environment, developers use pull requests to propose changes from their branches to the main branch.
-Changes are reviewed, discussed, and, if approved, merged into the main codebase.

 ### GitHub Workflow
+When working together with Git, follow these simple steps for a smooth collaborative process:
+1. **Clone**: Get a copy of the remote repository you want to work on.
+2. **Branch Out**: Create a branch with a name that describes your development.
+3. **Development Zone**: Work on your feature within that branch.
+4. **Pull Request (PR)**: When you are finished, open a pull request from your feature branch to the main one.
+Request a review.
+5. **Refinement**: Make any necessary changes until it's approved.
+6. **Merge Time**: Once the revisions are done and the tests are green, merge your feature branch into the main branch.

 ## Automatic Testing
 Code testing is a critical step in software development.
 It's about finding and fixing problems to make sure the software works well, is of high quality and reliable.